Drimnagh Castle

 Drimnagh Castle (Caisleán Dhroimeanaigh) is a Norman castle located in Drimnagh, a suburb of Dublin, Ireland.
-It is the only remaining castle in Ireland with a flooded moat around it; this moat is fed by a small local river, the Camac.
-Drimnagh Castle Secondary School is located next to the site of the castle.
+It is the only remaining castle in Ireland with a flooded moat around it; this moat is fed by a tributary of a local river, the Camac.
+Drimnagh Castle Secondary School is located next to the castle.

 History

 The earliest recorded owner of Drimnagh Castle was Sir Hugh de Bernival, whose name is recorded in state papers relating to Ireland in 1216.
 His family, owners of Drimnagh Castle for centuries, were later known as Barnewell, sometimes Barnewall.

 While the Barnewall family first built a fortification here in the mid-13th century, the main remaining structures of the castle date to the early 15th century.
 The buildings within the moat consist of a 15th-century great hall with an attached 16th or 17th-century tower.
 There is also a large early-20th-century stone building on the site which was at times used as a stable, a ballroom, and a coach house.

 By the mid-19th century, the castle was owned by the then Marquess of Lansdowne, with Samuel Lewis's Topographical Dictionary of Ireland (printed 1837) stating that it was an "irregular pile", the "property of the Marquess of Lansdowne [..] occupied by Mr. E. Cavanagh".

 In the very early 20th century, the castle and its lands were bought by Joseph Hatch (born 1851), a dairy man, of 6 Lower Leeson Street.
 Joseph Hatch was a member of Dublin City Council, representing Fitzwilliam Ward, from 1895 to 1907.
 He bought the castle in the early 1900s to provide grazing land for his cattle.
 He restored the castle, which became a summer home for his family and a location for the celebration of the silver wedding anniversary of Joseph Hatch and his wife, Mary Connell, as well as the marriage of their eldest daughter, Mary, in 1910.